Table of Contents

 Excursus: The Dunning-Kruger Effect

-In their studies, Dunning and Kruger were able to identify certain characteristics that can typically be found in individuals who are unconsciously incompetent.
+In their studies, Dunning and Kruger were able to identify certain characteristics that are typically found in individuals who are unconsciously incompetent.

 - Overestimate their own abilities and skills

 - Fail to recognize their own lack of competence